gsl-lite/gsl-lite/doc/Features.md

 (Core Guidelines reference: [GSL.view: Views](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#gslview-views))

-*gsl-lite* defines a class `span<T, Extent>` that represents a contiguous sequence of objects.
+*gsl-lite* defines a class `gsl_lite::span<T, Extent>` that represents a contiguous sequence of objects.
 The interface of `span<>` is identical to that of [`std::span<>`](https://en.cppreference.com/w/cpp/container/span), but all operations in *gsl-lite*'s `span<>` use [`gsl_Expects()`](#contract-and-assertion-checks) to check their preconditions at runtime. `span<>::iterator` also verifies the preconditions of all its operations